MicrosoftDocs/windows-dev-docs/uwp/cpp-and-winrt-apis/base-type.md

 *Overridable* methods present themselves differently in different language projections.
 In C#, for example, overridable methods typically appear as protected virtual methods.
 In C++/WinRT, they're neither virtual nor protected, but you can still override them and provide your own implementation, as shown above.

 If you're overriding one of these overridable methods in C++/WinRT, then your `runtimeclass` IDL mustn't declare the method.
+For more info about the `base_type` syntax shown, see the next section in this topic ([Calling your base type](#calling-your-base-type)).

 **IDL**